mattermost/docs/source/install/config-tls-mattermost.rst

-Configuring TLS on Mattermost Server
+Configuring TLS on Mattermost server
 ====================================

 You have two options if you want users to connect with HTTPS:

-  1. Set up TLS on Mattermost Server.
+  1. Set up TLS on Mattermost server.
   2. Install a proxy such as NGINX and set up TLS on the proxy.

-The easiest option is to set up TLS on the Mattermost Server, but if you expect to have more than 200 users, use a proxy for better performance.
+The easiest option is to set up TLS on the Mattermost server, but if you expect to have more than 200 users, use a proxy for better performance.
 A proxy server also provides standard HTTP request logs.

 .. note::
    Your Mattermost server must be accessible from the Let's Encrypt CA in order to verify your domain name and issue the certificate.
 Be sure to open your firewall and configure any reverse proxies to forward traffic to ports 80 and 443.
 More information can be found `at Let's Encrypt <https://letsencrypt.org/how-it-works/>`_.

 **Configure TLS on the Mattermost Server**: